Skip to content

 UNESCO’s Recommendation calls for governments to introduce frameworks for impact assessments that identify and assess benefits, concerns, and risks of AI systems, as well as appropriate risk prevention, mitigation, and monitoring measures.
 It specifically calls out impacts on human rights and fundamental freedoms, and requires that assessments be carried out continuously and systematically in a manner proportionate to the relevant risks.

-UNESCO’s framing is broader than the others: it situates impact assessment as a societal-level governance tool, not just an organisational compliance process.
-For PMs, the practical implication is that the scope of ‘who is affected’ is wider than the direct user base or even the immediate community.
+UNESCO’s framing is broader than the others: it situates impact assessment as a societal-level governance tool, not just an organizational compliance process.
+The practical implication is that the scope of “who is affected” is wider than the direct user base or even the immediate community.
 AI systems deployed at scale can have systemic effects that no single impact assessment captures.

 Scope: Who Is Actually Affected?